kaelzhang/node-typo/README.md

 ## Available helpers
 The helpers below are built-in helpers of typo, and you could define your own helpers by `typo.register` method.

-There will also be typo plugins soon or gradually.
+You can also use `typo.plugin` method to register helpers of typo plugins.

 ### Basic colors